zslhg903/NINA/NINA/Documentation/NINA.md

 11. Wait for guiding to settle
 12. Continue with 1.

-> Please note that some steps might fail or your mount can entangle itself during the automated meridian flip. **Always supervise your mount and NINA while flipping to ensure that there are no issues.**
+> Please note that some steps might fail or your mount can entangle itself during the automated meridian flip. **Always supervise your mount and N.I.N.A. while flipping to ensure that there are no issues.**

 ---